ShabuShabu/Abseil/README.md

 ### Exceptions

 Abseil ships with a couple exceptions to transform errors into valid JSON:API format.
-To use them, just add the following to your exception handler:
+To use them, just add something like the following to your exception handler:

 ```php
 public function render($request, Throwable $exception): Response